ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 schedule a meeting at a different time.
 Let me know you better than just as a distant contact in a social media networking site.

+### Do you have research projects open to undergrad students?

+Lecturing takes most of my time and I don't a lab.
+However, I'm always coming up with new ideas and experiments, and it's nice to have additional human resources to create something useful, interesting, open (and cool).
+If you are interested in volunteering and willing to learn a lot, come talk to me and let's see if we can join forces, and add our two cents to the world.